-If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will grow by 13 percent by 2028.
+If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will increase by 13 percent by 2028.

-There are several reasons why these careers are growing so quickly.
-One is homeowners taking advantage of government incentives to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot home market and a home shortage that’s driven a bump in new construction homes.
+There are a couple of reasons why these positions are growing so quickly.
+One is homeowners tapping into government refunds to get more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.

-An HVAC technician is a person who services, installs and maintains heating and cooling equipment.
-Most assist both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+An HVAC technician is a person who fixes, installs and maintains heating and cooling equipment.
+Most work with both homeowners and business owners.
+And, most important, you’ll be skilled in:

 Some are HVAC-R professionals, which means they also work with refrigeration.